New Front Door Cost

 When choosing a lock for an external door, ensure that it carries a kite mark and is British Standard BS3621.

-Although this is a job which can be carried out as a DIY project, a carpenter or joiner will be more familiar with the Building Regulations and will make a better job of fitting modern locks properly.
+Although this is a job which can be carried out as a DIY project, a carpenter or joiner will be more familiar with the Building Regulations and will do a better job of fitting modern locks properly.
 A bodge DIY job can end up costing you a lot more money in the long run if you ever sell the house or if you’re burgled, the insurance company can refuse to pay out.

-Replacing a Door Frame
+Cost to Replace a Front Door Frame

 Remove door frame